 I then create a contact record in my networking CRM – usually just their name and company.
 I will add additional details later if they respond to my outreach.

 The ice breaker is the text that you are going to use to get them to reply.
 When meeting someone face-to-face, your ice breaker is usually simply a question (or sometimes a statement), something witty or attention-grabbing.

 “Mind if I join you?”

-You can find examples of these scripts online, which can then be modified to fit your needs.
+You can find examples of these kids of scripts online, and these can then be modified to fit your needs.

-I then ask a question about the subject matter.
+I then ask a question about the topic of the message.
 This will (hopefully) entice them to reply.